chmodsss/asrEvaluationToolkit/README.md

 # asrEvaluationToolkit
-This toolkit is used to as a generic system to evaluate multiple asr engines having java SDK
+This toolkit is used to as a generic system to evaluate multiple asr engines having java SDK.
+A detailed description of the project is available at the wiki page https://github.com/sivu1/asrEvaluationToolkit/wiki

 ## For windows users
 This toolkit will consume a minimum memory of 1300MB and maximum memory of 1500MB.